kebdane/cse15l-lab-reports/LabReport2.md

 ![Image](LabReport2ss.png)
 * `handleRequest()` method was called
 * The relevant argument to this method was the `URI url`, for example`0-0-0-0-4000-drhuco7qoasp3f16fmgqqu42oO.us.edusercontent.com/add-message?s=Kersten&user=Hi`.
 To which contains the a path request `/add-message`.
 * The values of this request such as `s=Kersten&user=Hi` gets split up into two String values.
-Such that the `.split` method'd condition is the String to be split up with the character of `&`.
+Such that the `.split` method's condition is the String to be split up with the character of `&`.
 The resulting strings, in this case `s=Kersten` and `user=Hi` will then be split up but this time with the character `=`.

 ![Image](LabReport2ss1.png)
+* `handleRequest()` method was called
+* The relevant argument to this method was the `URI url`, in this case, `0-0-0-0-4000-drhuco7qoasp3f16fmgqqu42oO.us.edusercontent.com/add-message?s=Kersten&user=Hello`.
+To which contains the a path request `/add-message`.
+* The values of this request such as `s=Kersten&user=Hello` gets split up into two String values.
+Such that the `.split` method's condition is the String to be split up with the character of `&`.
+The resulting strings, in this case `s=Kersten` and `user=Hi` will then be split up but this time with the character `=`.
 ___

 ### Part 2